Pim van Strien: Early life and career

+Politics

 Van Strien was the VVD's 31st candidate in the 2021 general election and was elected to the House of Representatives with 463 preference votes.
 He was sworn in on 31 March.
-Van Strien's specialties in the House are the knowledge economy, industrial policy, economic innovation, media, and culture, and he is on the Committees for Digital Affairs; for Economic Affairs and Climate Policy; for Education, Culture and Science; and for Foreign Trade and Development Cooperation (vice chair).
+Van Strien's specialties in the House are the knowledge economy, industrial policy, economic innovation, media, and culture, and he is on the Committees for Art; for Digital Affairs; for Economic Affairs and Climate Policy; for Education, Culture and Science; for Finance; and for Foreign Trade and Development Cooperation (vice chair).
 He is also on the House's contact groups Germany, United Kingdom, and United States and on its delegation to the Benelux Parliament.
 In June 2021, when during the COVID-19 pandemic infections with the coronavirus were declining in the Netherlands, Van Strien called on the government to grant more permits for festivals and other cultural activities to support the struggling cultural sector.
+He also pled for the framing of an accord to improve the Dutch business climate.
+Van Strien had criticized a bill that would require companies to adhere to corporate social responsibility principles for this reason.

+He lost his bid for re-election in November 2023, bringing an end to this membership of the House.
+After the VVD joined the Schoof cabinet in July 2024, Van Strien initiated a petition with fellow party members in which they criticized the party's cooperation with the right-wing populist Party for Freedom (PVV), calling themselves "De Liberale VVD" (The liberal VVD).
+He later criticized the cabinet's intended use of emergency powers to declare an asylum crisis, arguing that it could undermine core principles of the democratic rule of law.
+During a November 2024 VVD convention, Van Strien co-filed a motion urging politicians of the party to resist proposals that violate core liberal values.
+It was adopted with 79% of votes in favor after party leader Dilan Yeşilgöz had endorsed it.

 Personal life

 While a House of Representatives member, Van Strien moved from the Amsterdam borough of Westerpark to Haarlem.
 He has a girlfriend and two sons, who were born in 2017 and 2020.